Public health: more time to certify medical devices to mitigate risks of shortages

 Other news

-PharmaTechExpo Journal №1-2, 2020.
-The text of the article is available only in Ukrainian
+The program of the event is available only on Ukrainian

 Read more